List of seabirds of Goa

 Seabirds are avian species that have high affinity towards open oceans.
 They spend most of their time in the open waters and return to land only for breeding and rearing their brood.
 Goa, a west coast state of India, unlike other states of India, has very little ornithological history during its occupancy by Portuguese and virtually no history of seabird records except the effort of Heinz Lainer, a Goa-based ornithologist.
-Recent studies undertaken through off-shore surveys by the Goa Bird Conservation Network, an NGO based in Goa, has given a start to understanding these lesser known species.
+Recent studies undertaken through off-shore surveys by several birdwatching groups, businesses and non-profits, has given a start to understanding these lesser known species.
 A total of 25 species of seabirds have been reported from the state.